gitlabhq/gitlabhq/doc/install/README.md

 1. **Omnibus Gitlab**: The official deb/rpm packages that contain a bundle of GitLab and the various components it depends on like PostgreSQL, Redis, Sidekiq, etc.
-1. **GitLab Helm chart**: The cloud native Helm chart of installing GitLab and all its components on Kubernetes.
+1. **GitLab Helm chart**: The cloud native Helm chart for installing GitLab and all its components on Kubernetes.
 1. **Docker**: The Omnibus GitLab packages dockerized.
 1. **Source**: Install GitLab and all its components from scratch.